uprm-inso-4101-2019-2020-S2/semester-project-team2/README.md

 `/api/user/:userID` - **Post** new information for the specific user using the userID.
 Return error if the user does not exist in the Database.

+`/api/user/login` - **Post** what the user go wrong when trying to login(email/password), if thing is incorrect then it generates a token.

+`/api/user/:userID/:beachID` - **Updates** a user’s list of favorite beaches by verifying if the current input beach is in the list, if so then it is removed.

+`/api/user/:userID/:beachID` - **Updates** a user’s list of favorite beaches by verifying if the current input beach is in the list, if not then it is added.

 # Proyecto Semestral Equipo 2: “Beach Quality Report”
 Como parte de la clase de Introducción a Ingeniería de Software (INSO 4101) en la UPRM, desarrollamos una aplicación que aplicará los conceptos discutidos en clase.
 La aplicación tiene como propósito proveer a los usuarios el estatus de calidad de la playas de Puerto Rico.
 Por la salud y seguridad de los que deseen disfrutar de nuestras playas, tanto de los puertorriqueños como los turistas que nos visitan, es importante para nosotros que se les provean medios accesibles por los cuales informarse.